langchain-ai/langgraphjs/docs/docs/tutorials/first-agent/2-search-RAG.md

 }).bindTools([searchTool]);
 ```

-Notice how we passed to tool to `bindTools()`: it was as an array using `[searchTool]`.
-LLMs can use multiple tools, so the LangGraph APIs typically operate on tool _arrays_ rather than individual tools.
+Notice how we passed the tool to `bindTools()`: it was as an array using `[searchTool]`.
+LLMs can use multiple tools, so the Langchain and LangGraph APIs typically operate on tool _arrays_ rather than individual tools.

 Now the LLM will know about the available tools.
 If it decides any of them would be helpful it will communicate that by responding with a message asking for the tool to be run.
 The message will contain structured JSON data for its request.